RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 For CSSes that provide status under id-fpki-common-High, the module(s) shall meet or exceed FIPS 140 Level 3.
 For CSSes that do not provide status under id-fpki-common-High, the module(s) shall meet or exceed FIPS 140 Level 2.

+#### PIV Content Signing Key Pair Generation

+Cryptographic keying material used by PIV card issuing systems or devices for Common PIV Content Signing shall be generated in FIPS 140 validated cryptographic modules.
+For PIV card issuing systems or devices that sign PIV objects on PIV cards that contain certificates that assert id-fpki-common-High, the module(s) shall meet or exceed FIPS 140 Level 3.
+For all other PIV card issuing systems or devices, the module(s) shall meet or exceed FIPS 140 Level 2.
+Key generation procedures shall be documented.

 ### Private Key Delivery to Subscriber

 If subscribers generate their own key pairs, then there is no need to deliver private keys, and this section does not apply.